osmanarslan61/Data-Science-Projects/README.md

 In this project, we scrape historical flight prices for 60 days from Google Flights Website and use this data to predict best time to purchase a flight ticket for future flights.

+**File descriptions:**
+- capstone_project_Osman_Arslan.jpynb: includes all the codes of the project and detailed explanations.
+- app.py: runs the website on streamlit
+- predictor.py: Calculates best time window based on the entered flight date, destination, and look up table.
+- lookup_table: A list of all the predicted best time windows for all destinations and days of the week.
+- requirement.txt: Installation requirements for the environment.
+- README.txt: You are reading me :)

 **Data Scraping:** We use Selenium to automate the data scraping process.
 We scrape prices for flights from RDU Airport to 25 different destinations.
 For each flight we scrape historical prices for 60 days until the flight date.